utrumsit/liturginator/resource/royal_service.md

 **Logic Note:** If Lent (Great Forty Day Fast), include introductory prayers (Trisagion, etc.) after blessing.
 Otherwise, skip to "Come let us worship."

-*If it is the Great Forty Day Fast, after Blessed is our God:*
-say: Trisagion.
-Most holy Trinity: After Our Father: Lord, have mercy 12.
-Glory: now and ever:

 Come, let us worship our King and God.
 Come, let us worship Christ, our King and God.
 Come, let us worship and bow before the only Lord Jesus Christ, the King and our God.

-*three times, and the two psalms.*

-*But if it is not, after the blessing:*

-Come, let us worship our King and God.
-Come, let us worship Christ, our King and God.
-Come, let us worship and bow before the only Lord Jesus Christ, the King and our God.

-*three times, and the psalms.*

 **Psalm 19**